My biography and artist statement.

 I am looking forward to finding spaces for my artwork to be displayed here.
 Formerly, my artwork sold and was exhibited from my studio and in various locations throughout the Chicago/Milwaukee area.
 Some of my previous exhibitions have included the Main Gallery at Water Street Studios, Sullivan Gallery in Chicago, and in the Cedarburg Cultural Center in Wisconsin.
 Some of my artwork has enjoyed recognition, Denver Iris as well as Phoenix Callas.
 Phoenix Callas was printed as a street banner in West Chicago.
 My artwork is collected across the country and can be found in Florida beach homes, desert homes in Arizona, and in New York collected by Paula Faris from ABC News.

-My involvement in the arts runs deep; I often volunteered time promoting the arts in the Chicago area.
+My involvement in the arts runs deep; I am currently a member of the Sonoran Arts League as well as the Scottsdale Chamber of Commerce and Scottsdale Arts.
+Previously, I often volunteered time promoting the arts in the Chicago area.
 I have raised monies for worthy causes by creating charity art auctions for events such as the American Cancer Society’s Discovery Ball.
 I have also created gallery exhibitions in vacant commercial spaces and I am always seeking opportunities for other artists as well.
 I am currently a member of the St. Charles Arts Council as well as the Chicago Artists Coalition.
 I am eager to seek out my involvement in Arizona and will update this as soon as I do!

 Wishing you success and happiness in your life!
 Don't forget to stop and see the beauty in everything!